Personalized Community is here!

 As the article states above, in Dynamics GP, we annualize everything.
 Once we get down to the part of the calculation and we have figured out Terry's yearly withheld for this payroll week is $6,462.50 if I was a weekly payroll I would divide that by 52 which would be 124.28 federal tax withheld per week.

-with this new field, lets say I have $1,500 in the field Dependent Claim Amt (500 * 3) the calculation would be
+with this new field, lets say I have $1,500 in the field Dependent Claim Amt in Dynamics GP, the calculation would be

 $6,462.50 - $1,500 = $4,962.50 / 52 = $95.43 Federal tax withheld per week.

-To clarify, Microsoft Dynamics GP will take care of the calculation, you just enter the total amount for step 3 in the Dependent Claim Amt field.
+To clarify, Microsoft Dynamics GP will take care of the calculation, you just enter the per pay period amount for step 3 in the Dependent Claim Amt field.
 I'm just trying to show you how we will back into this calculation above and what the program is doing.
-This field is a per pay period field, each pay period I will reduce my annualized YTD tax withheld by $1,500 each pay period in my above example.
+This field in Dynamics GP is a per pay period field, meaning each pay period I will reduce my annualized YTD tax withheld by $1,500 each pay period in my above example.

 Step 4: Other Adjustments (Optional)For step 4a-other income, there is no field for Dynamics GP to enter Extra Income to calculate taxes on.
 If an employee has other income, use the IRS Tax Withholding Estimator to figure out any additional tax that is owed and put that in the Additional Withholding field to take out "extra" tax each pay period, under Cards | Payroll | Tax.